Teleop Dataset Recording

 Deselecting an optional field removes it from both the declared dataset

-task stay forced on because LeRobot datasets require them for policy
+success, done, and task stay forced on because LeRobot datasets require them for policy

 training and task indexing.